50 + things to do in Indonesia: The Ultimate Bucket List for Indonesia

 49. See a local performance

+As you can see by this list there are so many things to do in Indonesia for all type of travellers.
+One of my favourite experiences on one of my Indonesia trips was seeing a local performance in Ambom.
 At Namalatu Beach, we were greeted by a bunch of school students, dressed in traditional performance clothes, an open-air stage, and a stunning backdrop.
 We took in the scenery and then sat back and watched a magical performance called the Sahureka-reka!
 We ended the morning with fresh young coconuts and selfies with the gorgeous children.

 A beach with the perfect combination of coral and sand, located within just 30-minutes south of Ambon.
 Ilmi Eco Tours will help to organise an experience like this, one which you won’t regret.